 Violent felonies include these charges, however, the term ‘felony’ is reserved for the most serious of crimes.
-Usually when the defendant is accused of a violent felony, it means physical harm has already befallen the victim.
-Certain circumstances can increase the severity of a violent felony charge, such as whether a weapon was used and whether the victim was a law enforcement officer or a minor.
+Usually, when the defendant is accused of a violent felony, it means physical harm has already befallen the victim.
+Certain circumstances or aggravating factors can increase the severity of a violent felony charge, such as whether a weapon was used and whether the victim was a law enforcement officer or a minor.
 The defendant’s criminal record will be taken into account as well.

 Defending Against a Violent Felony